littlelanguages/scanpiler-tool-viz/README.md

 This project creates the tool that allows a `scanpiler` scanner definition file to be loaded and then translated into an NFA and then into a DFA.
 Both of the NFA and DFA automatons are then written out as [Graphviz](https://graphviz.org) dot files.

+The following examples are outputs produced using this library.

 ## Simple Scanner Definition

-The following file shows off a scanner definition that tokenizes identifiers and literal positive integers.
+The following file show off a scanner definition that tokenizes identifiers and literal positive integers.

 ```
 tokens